108th Motor Rifle Division: World War II

-By the end of the year it had been moved via the 60th Reserve Army and the Moscow Military District to 4th Shock Army in Northwestern Front where it was at full strength with 10,000 officers and men assigned.
-Commanders of Corps and Divisions in the Great Patriotic War, 1941–1945 does not list a commander for the division until January 1, 1942, when Col. Andrei Filippovich Bolotov was named.
+By the end of the year, it had been moved via the 60th Reserve Army and the Moscow Military District to the 4th Shock Army in the Northwestern Front, where it was at full strength with 10,000 officers and men assigned.
+Commanders of Corps and Divisions in the Great Patriotic War, 1941–1945 does not list a commander for the division until 1 January 1942, when Col. Andrei Filippovich Bolotov was named.